colinroybell/aoc2020/README.md

 ## Day 20

 Part a only for now and no tests.
+Needs tidying up - want one single rotate function

 ## Day 22